 Our family loves the holidays!
 We eagerly await Christmas every year, counting down the days until this special celebration.
 Once the excitement settles down, we find ourselves experiencing the dreaded post-holiday blues.

 Once the first holiday decoration is unpacked, the Christmas frenzy is unleashed!
-Captain is just like his momma-Busy Boys Brigade version of Buddy the Elf.
+Captain is just like Buddy the Elf.
 His enthusiasm stirs up his brothers and away we go!

 We ride that crazy holiday roller coaster right up to the big day.
 Excitement builds.
 Activity increases.
 Christmas chatter exceeds most speed limits.

 Christmas morning arrives and-BOOM!-welcome to cray-cray town!
-Our holiday morning starts off a slew of celebrations.
-Opening presents, Christmas Mass, dinner at my in-laws.
-Next day, my family comes into town-and the holiday fun continues!
+Our holiday morning starts off a slew of celebrations and continues with family visits for a few days.

 When our last guest leaves a few days later, the boys and I are practically in a holiday coma.
 Too many sweets, treats, and late nights lead to cranky attitudes (for the boys too!).